qoryhanisagal/battleship_project/messageboard.md

 **From:** [Jillian]

 **Message:**
-Kicking off the Ships section now!
+Ships complete, moving on to Cell!